Tuition fee refunds will be granted to paid students who follow the official drop/withdrawal policies. All fees are non-refundable.

 Failure to pay tuition or attend classes does not relieve you of your registration or financial obligation.
 Classes must be officially dropped in accordance with the following refund schedule to have tuition charges adjusted.

 This refund schedule is subject to change without prior notification.
-For a refund to the summer session, please refer to weeks 1-10 below.

 Federal financial aid (Title IV funds) is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
 When a student withdraws or stops attending all of their classes before completing more than 60% of the enrollment period, the student may no longer be eligible for the full amount of federal financial aid the student was originally awarded.